jstnrme77/scalerrs-portal/progress.md

 - Used consistent icon sizing (18px) across all tab navigation components for visual harmony
 - Selected appropriate icons for each tab that visually represent the tab's purpose (e.g., BarChart for CRO, Wrench for Technical SEO, LightbulbIcon for Strategy)
 - Ensured all tab navigation components use the same styling with icons that turn white when the tab is active
+- Fixed type error in Content Workflow page by adding proper type casting for the TabNavigation component's onTabChange prop